guenterh/Learn-Helm-Chart-Repository/README.md

 # Learn-Helm-Chart-Repository
-only test for getter better understanding of helm
+only test to get better understanding of helm